 BARRIER WALLS: Use rustication grooves in the outside face of barrier walls at all horizontal construction joints.
 Detail rustication grooves as continuous throughout the bridge, including wings.
-See pedestals.

-Exhibit 600 and 601 for details.
+See Exhibit 600 and 601 for details.

-PEDESTALS: Use rustication grooves at the top of cap where using
+PEDESTALS: Use rustication grooves at the top of cap where using pedestals.

-Chapter

-STRUCTURAL DESIGN MISCELLANEOUS
+STRUCTURAL DESIGN Chapter MISCELLANEOUS

-Subject

-Aesthetics
+Subject Aesthetics

-PLAN NOTE:

-When including aesthetics as part of the structure, place a note on the plans documenting the aesthetic items and note that these items are not subject to value engineering proposals.
+PLAN NOTE: When including note on the plans that these item proposals. aesthetics as part of the structure, place a documenting the aesthetic items and note s are not subject to value engineering

-USAGE:

-Provide aesthetic treatments for projects in scenic, historic or recreational areas or other special considerations within reasonable fiscal restraints.
+USAGE: Provide aesthetic treatments for projects in scenic, historic or recreational areas or other special considerations within reasonable fiscal restraints.
 Consider aesthetic treatment early in the environmental and/or design process.
 Project engineers should provide the bridge designer as much information as possible relative to the goals of the aesthetic treatment.